VolkerH/jupyter-desktop-connection-tool/README.md

 ## First start

 When you first launch the tool, you will be prompted to create a configuration.
-For this you will need your username and a key file (contact Volker via Slack for these).
+For this you will need your username and a key file.
+Your admin needs to create a user and a key pair on the workstation.
+There is a script in `admin_scripts` that automates this (tested on Ubuntu 20.04) process.

-The IP address of the server is pre-filled with the current default, but can be changed if it becomes necessary.
+The IP address of the server is pre-filled with the current default, but can be changed.

 The dialog should be fairly self explanatory: